 Pronouns on Identity cards

-Whilst we don't print pronouns or titles on id cards, many people are choosing to put there's on the reverse of their badge holder - another way we can show full inclusivity.
+Whilst we don't print pronouns or titles on id cards, many people are choosing to put theirs on the reverse of their badge holder - another way we can show full inclusivity.

-The pronouns landscape is fast evolving with the non-binary community using a varierty of different pronouns, the table belwo shows just a few:
+The pronouns landscape is fast evolving with the non-binary community using a varierty of different pronouns, the table below shows just a few: